yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 chosen elliptic curve.
 For the NIST prime-order curves P-256, P-384 and P-521, validation MUST be performed according to Section 5.6.2.3.4 "ECC Partial Public-Key Validation Routine" of NIST Special Publication 800-56A revision 3 [nist-sp-800-56a-r3].
+Likewise, if the "X25519" or "X448" {{RFC8037}} algorithms are used, then the security considerations in {{RFC8037}} apply.

 ## Ensure Cryptographic Keys have Sufficient Entropy {#key-entropy}

-The Key Entropy and Random Values advice in Section 10.1 of [RFC7515] and the Password Considerations in Section 8.8 of [RFC7518] MUST be followed.
+The Key Entropy and Random Values advice in Section 10.1 of {{RFC7515}} and the Password Considerations in Section 8.8 of {{RFC7518}}
+MUST be followed.
 In particular, human-memorizable passwords MUST NOT be directly used as the key to a keyed-MAC algorithm such as "HS256".
+In particular, passwords should only be used to perform key encryption, rather than content encryption, as described in Section 4.8 of {{RFC7518}}.
+Note that even when used for key encryption, password-based encryption is still subject to brute-force attacks.

 ## Avoid Length-Dependent Encryption Inputs